Tokyo Disney Resort

 The fare will vary depending on where you start from and whether you use a JR train to get to JR Tokyo Station, but it will be relatively inexpensive, typically ¥400 or less.

-Due to traffic it takes quite awhile to get to Tokyo hotels.
-Count on 90 minutes to the eastern districts (Ginza, Shimbashi) and 2 hours to the western districts (Shinjuku, Roppongi).
+Due to traffic it takes quite a while to get into Tokyo.
+Budget for 60 minutes to Tokyo Disney Resort, 90 minutes to the eastern Tokyo districts (Ginza, Shimbashi) and 2 hours to the western districts (Shinjuku, Roppongi), and if it takes less, count your blessings.
 Also, the seats are narrow, so if you’re a big person, be prepared for a tight squeeze.

-Unfortunately, Limo Bus has limited service going to the Tokyo Disneyland Resort from Narita.
+Airport Limousine has somewhat limited service going to the Tokyo Disneyland Resort from Narita.
 The last bus typically leaves around 5:00 pm, so take that into account when booking your air ticket.
-You can look up departure times on the Airport Limousine Bus website.
+You can look up departure times on the Airport Limousine website.
 Buses run later going into Tokyo.

-The bullet trains (shinkansen) operated by Japan Rail (JR) from the airport to central Tokyo are faster than the Limo Bus (about one hour).
+The bullet trains (shinkansen) operated by Japan Rail (JR) from the airport to central Tokyo are faster than the Airport Limousine (about one hour).
 The cost is about the same.
 It is perfectly safe and the trains run on time.

-However, you’ll be dragging your luggage up and down stairs, because many stations don’t have escalators or elevators.
+However, you’ll be dragging your luggage up and down stairs, because many stations either don’t have escalators or elevators, or tuck them out of the way where they are hard to find.
 Also, major stations like JR Tokyo Station and JR Shinjuku Station are extremely large and confusing, which is guaranteed to be frustrating if you’re jet-lagged.
 If you’re arriving during rush hour, you will find yourself “swimming upstream” through absolutely mind-boggling crowds, too.
 In short, this is not a fun way to start your trip.

 If you will be visiting Tokyo and/or other parts of Japan in addition to Tokyo Disney Resort you may want to consider a Japan Rail Pass.
 However, it is really only cost-effective if you plan to cover long distances by rail.
 For instance, it will pretty much pay for itself if you plan a roundtrip between Tokyo and Kyoto plus at least one other fairly long journey.
 Otherwise, it’s usually better to skip it and buy separate fares.